devopness/devopness/docs/ssl-certificates/add-ssl-certificate.md

 2. Find the `SSL Certificates` card
 3. Click `View` in the `SSL Certificates` card to see a list of existing `SSL Certificates`
 4. On the upper-right corner of the list, click `ADD SSL CERTIFICATE`
-5. On the Virtual host dropdown menu, choose a Virtual Host.
+5. On the `Virtual Host type` dropdown menu, choose a `Virtual Host`
-   > The name of your SSL certificate will be the name of the chosen Virtual Host.
+   > The name of your `SSL certificate` will be the name of the chosen `Virtual Host`
 6. Choose the certificate authority, for example `Let's Encrypt`, and click `CONFIRM`
-7. An action will be started by Devopness to issue an SSL Certificate and install it for the chosen Virtual Host
+7. An action will be started by Devopness to issue an `SSL Certificate` and install it for the chosen `Virtual Host`